Delta SkyMiles® Reserve American Express Card

 How to maximize the value of this card

 To get the most value from the Delta Reserve, take full advantage of all the annual perks, such as Sky Club lounge access and premium companion certificates.
-You should also make sure you spend enough to qualify for the sign-up bonus and Miles Boost extras, which can help you reach the next level of elite status with Delta.
+You should also make sure you spend enough to qualify for the welcome bonus and Miles Boost extras, which can help you reach the next level of elite status with Delta.

 The Delta Reserve likely isn’t a great fit for casual travelers or those who shop around with airlines.
 But Delta loyalists who want to upgrade their airport experience and add an extra boost to more easily achieve Medallion Status with the airline will find the card’s premium perks more than make up for its high price point.